 From charming seaside towns to countryside villages, the variety of landscapes allows for quite an exciting adventure.

-The trail is most popular amongst cyclists since the terrain is primarily flat and allows bikes to navigate effortlessly.
+The trail is popular amongst cyclists since the terrain is mostly flat.
+Bikes are easy to hire in Padstow.

 6. Coastal Walks